 FAQ: What are some of the rules guests must follow?

 Both our shelters and our transitional apartments are drug and alcohol-free facilities.
 Use of these substances is grounds for immediate dismissal.
 Guests know that they could be subject to random testing, and if they are in recovery, the results of any mandatory testing through their recovery program must be made available to their case manager.
-It is important to note that, if a potential guest is in recovery, they must have a minimum of six months sobriety prior to being accepted into our program, and must attend relapse prevention classes while staying with us.
+It is important to note that, if a potential guest is in recovery, they must have a minimum of six months sobriety prior to being accepted into our program, must be actively participating in a recovery program, and must attend relapse prevention classes while staying with us.

-It is very important that guests participate in the upkeep of the shelter facilities, so each person is assigned a specific chore to complete every day.
+Personal responsibility is a large part of the S4 Program, and guests are required to participate in the upkeep of the shelter facilities.
+Each person is assigned a specific chore to complete every day.
 Chores rotate so that each guest has the opportunity to learn how to perform each job.

 To learn more about TIS and our S4 Program (Shelter, Stability, Support, Success), visit our About Us page HERE!